input-output-hk/atala-prism/credentials-verification/docs/protocol/protocol-v0.1.md

 Here you can find the possible ATALA Operations.
 The list will be updated when new operation get implemented.

-Each operation sent via RPC to node needs to be signed by the client using relevant key (specified in the operation description) and wrapped into `SignedAtalaObject` message.
+Each operation sent via RPC to node needs to be signed by the client using relevant key (specified in the operation description) and wrapped into `SignedAtalaOperation` message.
 Signature is generated from byte sequence obtained by binary encoding of `AtalaOperation` message.

 Operations must contain all fields, unless specified otherwise.
 If there is a value missing, the operation is considered invalid.